python-effect/effect/screed.md

 and then our test at least doesn't need to mutate global state to test the function; it can just pass in a stub.

     test get-followers ->
-      http = stub() with GET method
+      http = stub object with GET method expect a call to http.GET with arguments http://twitter.com/radix/followers returning a dummy value
-      expect a call to http.GET with arguments http://twitter.com/radix/followers get-followers(http, 'radix)
+      assert get-followers(http, 'radix') returns the dummy value

-This is a little bit better, but it still has to be concerned about state and time.
-We can solve this problem; let's go back to our original implementation, but assume that instead of *performing* the IO, HTTP.GET *returns* an object describing the request.
+This is a little bit better, but it's still concerned about state and time, which is an unnecessary complection with our main goal of describing an HTTP request.
+We can solve this problem!
+Let's go back to our original implementation, but assume that instead of *performing* the IO, HTTP.GET *returns* an object describing the request.
 Purely functional; no state manipulation or IO or any other effects going on here.

     get-followers(name) ->
       HTTP.GET http://twitter.com/$name/followers

-Given that, our test can be extremely simple:
+Given that, our test can be extremely simple, and only concerned with _values_.

     test get-followers ->
       request = get-followers('radix')